fourjay/vim-yamsong/README.md

-# Edit JSON as YAML
+# Use vim to Edit JSON as YAML

 YAML is a superset of JSON :-)